ne4au/English/Vocabulary/Abomination.md

 #Noun #Formal
 something that you dislike and disapprove of:

-- Cruelty to animals is an abomination
+- Cruelty to animals is an abomination.

 ##### Synonym:
 - [[Abhorrence]]